IntegralEnvision/integral/README.md

 ## License

-Copyright 2022 Integral Consulting Inc. All rights reserved.
+Copyright (c) 2022 Integral Consulting Inc. All rights reserved.

-This code, software, and all contents of this repository is licensed only for use by *current* Integral Consulting Inc. staff.
+This code, software, and all contents of this repository are licensed only for use by *current* Integral Consulting Inc. staff.
 All other use is prohibited.